Contact the Faculty

 Some Faculty members have expressed an interest in offering to be mentors for colleagues - would you like to have a mentor or be a mentor?
 Please email (details as below) to discuss.

-If you know anyone who is not currently involved in the Perinatal Faculty but would like to join, please extend the invitation.
+If you know anyone who is not currently involved in the Perinatal Faculty but would like to join, please contact Susan Richardson.

 - RCPsych Perinatal Faculty